jalieven/tutorials/angularjs/template/README.md

 		var streamApp = angular.module('streamApp', []);

-	Now for the less recommended way of creating a Controller (so cut away the "ng-init" from earlier):
+	Now for the less recommended way of creating a Controller (so cut away the "data-ng-init" from earlier):

 		streamApp.controller('StreamController', function($scope) {
             $scope.events = [{ /* copy JSON dict from earlier */ }];